 Aside from being one of the most beautiful places in Alaska, Sitka Sound has been a fishing paradise since the days of the Tlingits, who were one of the first groups to inhabit the area.
 Famous around the world for its sportfishing, Sitka Sound is also home to several varieties of Alaskan salmon and other species like halibut and rockfish.

 Set sail along Sitka Sound on an intimate fishing charter, and learn the tricks of a great catch from a professional fishing captain.
 Feel the thrill of the chase while surrounded by fresh evergreens and towering peaks in the near distance.
-Whale sightings are common here, as are harbor seals, sea otters, and even sea lions.
+Aside from being one of the best places to fish in Alaska, whale sightings are common here, as are harbor seals, sea otters, and even sea lions.

 3: Dive Into History at Sitka National Historical Park

 Experience thousands of years of Southeast Alaskan culture and history at the Sitka National Historic Park.
 Take a hike on the mile-long Totem Trail to see nearly 20 totems dotting the way.
 Head to the cultural center at the park to watch artists demonstrate how these stunning totems are carved and painted.

 Discover the history of the Battle of 1804 being the Tlingits and Russian forces, which inspired the park’s creation.
 All 59 acres share the rich traditions and stories of Sitka.